By Chet Yarbrough

 George Parker drives a stake into America’s heart in “The Unwinding”.
 One listening to “The Unwinding” comes away in anger, fear, and frustration—whether a Republican, Democrat, Tea Partyer, or Libertarian.

-Whether an accolade of unfettered free enterprise or limited government regulation, Packer offers stories of Americans that show America is a troubled land of opportunity.
+Whether a believer in unfettered free enterprise or limited government, Packer offers stories that show America is a troubled land of opportunity.
 It has become a land of greed; not of the free but of the shackled—a risk noted by Thomas Hobbes in the “Leviathan”.

 The shackles come from society’s failure to protect individuals from the tyranny of special interests.
 One side argues–free enterprise is shackled by too much government; the other side argues–not enough government protects the general public.

 Parker’s stories of people with great wealth, like Sam Walton, or poverty, like Tammy Thomas, or escape from poverty, like Jay-Z and Oprah Winfrey, or invention, like Peter Thiel, Max Levchin, and Elon Musk, or political success, like Colin Powell and Barack Obama, or entrepreneurial ambition, like Dean Price, or political ambition like Jeff Connaguhton–all seem failures, either in morals or self-fulfillment.

 Sam Walton becomes one of the wealthiest people in the world by creating a marketing behemoth that offers low consumer prices but drives small business entrepreneurs out of business.
 Walton offers great prices by buying in bulk and selling in volume with lower margins, partly produced by low wage workers.
 On the one hand it is a bargain for the consumer; on the other hand it destroys competition and reduces family incomes.